Faculty and Staff

 Elizabeth is a San Francisco native.
 She earned her B.A. in Psychology and Anthropology/Sociology at Kalamazoo College in Michigan.
 She believes in providing socio emotional support to all students so they can be in a productive and positive mindset in order to learn.
 As a first generation college graduate, she believes in the mission of OnePurpose.
 Prior to OnePurpose, Elizabeth worked in community based work.
 She believes that collaboration between caretakers and school staff is critical in helping students believe in themselves and reach their full potential.
 Elizabeth loves to play soccer and lacrosse.

-Kimberly Burns, Academic Intervention Specialist
+Kimberly Burns, Third Grade Teacher and Academic Intervention Specialist

 Kimberly holds a credential as an Education Specialist, and is currently the Academic Intervention Specialist at OnePurpose.
 She case manages, provides intervention services and supports teachers to ensure that all students are thriving in the classroom.
 She is passionate about the processes of learning and believes that each child can succeed with the right support.